apache/hawq-docs/install/install-cli.md

     $ su - root
     ```

-2. Download the Apache Pivotal HDB 2.0 Beta tarball distribution \(pivotal-hdb-2.0.0.0-18407.tar.gz\) to the local machine.
+2. Download the Apache HAWQ tarball distribution \(pivotal-hdb-2.0.0.0-18407.tar.gz\) to the local machine.
 3. Unzip the tarball file:

     ```